gep13/gep13/input/blog/review-of-day-3-of-devweek-2013.md

 **Topic: **Just because it's JavaScript doesn't give you the right to write rubbish

 > JavaScript, the language that we all laughed at and our usage of it was limited to copy/paste of scripts to have some dynamic content in a web page, has all grown up.
 From jQuery on the client-side to Node.js on the server, everywhere you look there’s JavaScript.
 Unfortunately there’s also a ton of horrible, twisted and somewhat convoluted code that would make any developer that remotely cares about clean code suicidal.
-A dynamic language that has somewhat given us a licence to do anything we want has been abused to the point that much of the blame has been placed on the language itself as opposed to the developers.
+> A dynamic language that has somewhat given us a licence to do anything we want has been abused to the point that much of the blame has been placed on the language itself as opposed to the developers.
-In this talk we’ll discuss some of the patterns and anti-patterns of JavaScript, things you should and shouldn’t do.</blockquote>
+> In this talk we’ll discuss some of the patterns and anti-patterns of JavaScript, things you should and shouldn’t do.

 **Thoughts**